 Scarabs lend the power of the this sacred beetle to its wearer, symbolizing creation, life and rebirth.

-Our Sun Scarab's design is based on an antique soapstone Egyptian revival bead maternally passed down.
+Our Sun Scarab's design is based on a soapstone Egyptian revival bead maternally passed down.

 Scarab is approximately 17mm x 11mm and set atop a 2mm wide knife's edge band